Get in the Spring spirit with this free “Queen Bee” punch needle pattern and tutorial!

 With all the craziness going on right now, it feels really good to get lost in a craft project.

 I created this bee punch needle pattern on a whim, and it turned out so good that I decided to make it a free pattern!

 Below you’ll find the video demonstration and the written tutorial to make this adorable “Queen Bee” punch needle ornament.

 I’m hanging my bee on the wall by some other fiber art projects, but you could hang it on a cabinet knob, your rearview mirror, or wherever!

-I’m offering the small-sized version (4 ½” x 5 ¾”) of this printable punch needle pattern for free to all of my newsletter subscribers.
+You can get the small-sized version (4 ½” x 5 ¾”) of this printable punch needle pattern for free, just fill out the form below!

 Once you have your pattern ready to go, it’s time to start punching.

 Let’s get started!

 (This post contains affiliate links.
 If you click one and make a purchase, I may receive a commission at no extra cost to you.
 Find out more here.
 Thank you for your support!)